Sasaki-Einstein 5-manifolds associated to toric 3-Sasaki manifolds: Consequences

 \begin{thm} Let $(\mathcal{S},g)$ be a toric 3-Sasakian 7-manifold with $\pi_1(\mathcal{S})=e$.
 Canonically associated to $(\mathcal{S},g)$ are a special symmetric toric Fano surface $X$ and a toric Sasakian-Einstein 5-manifold $M$ which fit in the commutative diagram (\ref{diag:subman-fund}).
 We have $\pi_1^{orb}(X)=e$ and $\pi_1(M)=e$.
 And

 Furthermore $(\mathcal{S},g)$ can be recovered from either $X$ or $M$ with their torus actions. \end{thm} \begin{proof} The homotopy sequence

 where $G=SO(3)$ or $Sp(1)$, shows that $\pi_1^{orb}(\mathcal{M})=e$.
-The surface $X$ is uniquely determined by theorem~\ref{thm:twistor-divisor}.
-It follows from the exact sequence in theorem~\ref{thm:app-torus} involving the fundamental group of a toric 4-orbifold that $\pi_1^{orb}(X)=e$.
-It follows from theorem (\ref{thm:subman}) that $M$ is smooth and the diffeomorphism holds.
-And an application of theorem (\ref{thm:Sasak-Einst}) give the Sasakian-Einstein structure on $M$ and shows it is simply connected.
-Given $X$ or $M$ with its Sasakian structure we can recover the orbifold $\mathcal{M}$, which has a unique toric anti-self-dual Einstein metric by theorem (\ref{thm:asd-class}).
-This uniquely determines the 3-Sasakian manifold by results of section~\ref{sec:3Sasak}. \end{proof}
+The surface $X$ is uniquely determined by theorem~\ref{thm:twistor-div}.
+It follows from the proof of Theorem~\ref{thm:subman} that $\pi_1^{orb}(X)=e$ and we have the above diffeomorphism.
+An application of Theorem~\ref{thm:K-E} and the remarks at the end of Section~\ref{subsec:Sasak-st} give the Sasaki-Einstein structure on $M$.
+Given $X$ or $M$ with its Sasakian structure we can recover the orbifold $\mathcal{M}$, which has a unique toric $\ASD$ Einstein metric by theorem (\ref{thm:asd-class}).
+This uniquely determines the 3-Sasakian manifold by results of section~\ref{subsec:3-Sasak}. \end{proof}